Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 - Age: almost 26 years old.
 - Birth designation is #0662.
 - Adopted.
 Adopted parents were abusive shits that died with her documents in a flame.
 - Genetically Asian.
-(Yeah, she'll literally Chinese, Japanese, Korean, Indian,etc all at once)
+(Yeah, she'll literally Chinese, Japanese, Korean, Indian, etc all at once)
 - Peizhu formerly worked in a warehouse.
 - Peizhu's long time neighbour is a spy that works for Mr Fert; her name is Maria.